 But it is also Pregnancy Loss and Infant Loss Awareness Month.
 Did you know that?
-I didn’t until Hubby was reading up on miscarriages last year.
+I didn’t until Mr Boots was reading up on miscarriages last year.

-Today, October 15, is Pregnancy and Infant Loss Rememberance Day.
-It’s special day dedicated to those tiny little beings that have been lost.
-Parents, friends and family are encouraged to light a candle (or candles) for those who have been lost through miscarriage, ectopic pregnancy, still birth, SIDS or loss of an infant.
+Today, October 15, is Pregnancy and Infant Loss Remembrance Day.
+It’s a special day dedicated to those tiny little beings that have been lost.
+Parents, friends, and family are encouraged to light a candle (or candles) for those who have been lost through miscarriage, ectopic pregnancy, stillbirth, SIDS or loss of an infant.

 Today I am taking a huge leap and sharing this post and, in turn, my blog, with others outside of the ALI community.
 Because miscarriage is common.
 Because stillbirths and infant deaths happen.
 Because if any of you are out there, happen to feel alone, I want you to know you aren’t.
 Because maybe the more it is talked about the more people will understand that this kind of loss should be treated the same way a friend, parent, or grandparent passes away.

 Tonight I will be lighting a candle for my little girl.
 My angel, who I believe in the pit of my heart watched over G and I when I was pregnant with him.
 I hope that you will also light a candle for those that you have lost, or your friends or family have lost, to pregnancy and infant loss.